Trying to prevent heart disease by lowering cholesterol is like trying to prevent obesity by cutting out lettuce.

 Many supplements are beneficial for heart health.
 Here's a short guide to the most important ones.
 If you're not taking these, perhaps you should be.

-Omega-3's are among the most anti-inflammatory substances on the planet and should be part of everyone's heart-healthy nutrition program.
+Omega-3's should be part of everyone's heart-healthy nutrition program.
 Come to think of it, they should probably be part of everyone's nutrition program, period!

 CoEnzyme Q10 is fuel for the heart.
 It's made in every cell in the body, and your ability to make it diminishes with age.
 It's virtually unavailable in any meaningful amount from food.
 It's also depleted by cholesterol-lowering medications, so if you're on one of those you simply must consider supplementing with Coenzyme Q10 on a daily basis!